 Do not soften the critique.
 I want the strongest version of each objection.

-Start here: Copy prompt 2, paste a summary of your current plan, and run it.
-The pre-mortem addresses more biases simultaneously than any other single prompt and takes about ten minutes.
+Start here: Copy Prompt 2, paste a summary of your current plan, and run it.
+The pre-mortem addresses more biases simultaneously than any other single prompt in this set and takes about ten minutes.

 Tags: AI-prompts, debiasing, cognitive-bias, planning, quick-win